CSCI-4830-002-2014/CSCI-4830-002-2014.github.io/challenges/9/index.md

 {% endfor %}

+# Project Proposal
+Please [fork and a submit your project proposal](https://github.com/CSCI-4830-002-2014/project_proposal) for the final class project by Monday before class.
+Everyone should submit one, then Mike will contact you between Monday night and Wednesday with any feedback and then all project ideas will go up online  and we will vote on the top 4 to implement.

 # Show and Tell

 Find an interesting article discussing the use of machine learning in dealing with big data.
 Think of how you may apply the machine learning technique mentioned in this article to another interesting problem.
 Be creative!